giantswarm/gitops-template/docs/repo_structure.md

 The rules of governing these directories are:

+1. The `mapi` directory MUST always be created.
-1. If out of band method of delivering resources directly to the Workload Cluster is needed, both `mapi` and `out-of-band` directories MUST be created.
+1. If out of band method of delivering resources directly to the Workload Cluster is needed, the `out-of-band` directory MUST be created in addition.
-1. If out of band method of delivering resources is not needed, user MAY skip creating the directories and instead put all the manifests directly under the `WC_NAME` directory.
-User MAY however choose to create both directories anyway.
-1. If user has not been using `mapi` and `out-of-band` directories so far, but now wants to switch, they MUST create them, and then they MUST move all the resources kept under the `WC_NAME` directory into the `mapi` directory.
 1. User MAY choose between two out-of-band delivery methods.
 The first one involves creating Flux app in the Workload Cluster and configure it to reconcile `out-of-band` directory.
 The other method involves creating additional Kustomization CR in the Management Cluster that uses `kubeconfig` for the Workload Cluster to